jhallen/vivado_setup/README.md

 Anyway, you should only have a single hardware wrapper project and a single BSP in your workspace to keep things clear.
 If you do end up with multiple wrapper projects, you should delete the ones you don't want by selected them and hitting the Delete key.
-Then check the inter-project references by right-clicking on the BSP project, click Properties and click on Project
+Then review the inter-project references by right-clicking on the BSP project, click Properties and click on Project
 References:

 ![image](images/refs.png)

 Check the correct one.
 Then clean and rebuild all.
-Note that this window is also broken- none of the wrappers were checked to begin with.
+Note that even this window is broken- none of the wrappers were checked to begin with.

 <a name="xsdksteps"/>